Technology in healthcare – how to reap the benefits

-Technology is everywhere reshaping our lives.
-Former Health Secretary Stephen Dorrell, however, believes that healthcare is lagging behind this trend.
+Technology is everywhere reshaping our lives but what is the impact of technology in healthcare?
+Former Health Secretary Stephen Dorrell believes that healthcare is lagging behind this trend.
 Writing in the foreword to a new report on the benefits of Technology-Enabled Care Services published by PPP (Public Policy Projects, a think-tank), Dorrell says that the reasons healthcare trails other sectors are “complex and intertwined”.
 They include, he argues, fragmented health and care structures, limited resources, and reluctance to change.
 “Yet”, he says, digital health has the potential to transform our lives and could make a significant contribution towards the ultimate goal of preventative healthcare.

 It is when the report comes to the barriers to the adoption of TECS however, that it is most interesting.
 Perhaps the most persuasive reason given for healthcare’s slow uptake of technology are the cultural challenges.
 The report refers to the health and care sectors being traditionally risk averse, which makes them slow to adopt new approaches.
 “As a result”, the report says, “adoption and spread of new technologies can take a long time, with each locality insisting on its own pilot or proof of concept”.